Investing in our country`s future: Policy framework for Youth Development

 -Coordinate and ensure implementation of specific youth programs.

-Located in the Office
+Located in the Office of the Premier

 Powers and Functions

 -Investigate youth problems, needs, issues